Alexander Stubb

-In August 2023, Stubb announced his decision to run in the 2024 Finnish presidential election.
-He finished first in the first round of voting on 28 January and won the run-off on 11 February, winning 51.6% of the votes against the former Foreign Minister Pekka Haavisto.
-Stubb is the second Finland-Swedish president in the history of Finland after Carl Gustaf Emil Mannerheim, and the first to be elected.
+In 2023, Stubb announced his candidacy in the 2024 Finnish presidential election.
+He won the second round with 51.6% of the vote against former foreign minister Pekka Haavisto and took office as president in March 2024.
+Stubb is the second Finland-Swedish president in Finland's history, after Carl Gustaf Emil Mannerheim, and the first to be elected to the office.